-- The level of inflammation in your blood: to check how the therapy is going, we need to check the level of inflammation in your blood. - Your kidney function: as flucloxacillin is partially excreted through your kidneys, we need to monitor your kidney function. - Flucloxacillin treatment can have an impact on: - o the number of blood cells and platelets in your blood - your liver function - o the potassium level in your blood
+- The level of inflammation in your blood: to check how the therapy is going, we need to check the level of inflammation in your blood. - Your kidney function: as temocillin is mainly excreted through your kidneys, we need to monitor your kidney function. - Temocillin treatment can have an impact on the number of blood cells and platelets in your blood.
 It is unlikely that you will notice any of these effects, but your doctor can monitor them by taking blood samples.

-HOW TO STORE FLUCLOX ACILLIN
+HOW TO STORE TEMOCILLIN

-Unopened vials of flucloxacillin must be stored in the original packaging, at room temperature (15-25 $^{\circ}$ C) and in a dry and dark place, out of the reach of children.
+Unopened vials of temocillin must be stored in the original packaging, in the refrigerator (2-8 °C), out of the reach of children.

-Flucloxacillin solutions must always be prepared immediately before administration.
+Temocillin solutions must always be prepared immediately before administration